-American cars have long had a strong reputation in Australia, with Ford sales regularly one of the strongest in the country.
+American cars are extremely popular in Australia, with Ford regularly one of the best-selling brands in the country.
 Want a US car for your next purchase?
 Read on to find out who’s selling here at the moment.

-The six American car manufacturers with a presence in Australia in 2025 are:
+The five American car manufacturers with a presence in Australia in 2026 are:

 - Chevrolet